Bender-Knuth involutions on linear extensions of posets: Basic definitions and constructions

 The collection of column-strict tableaux of shape $(3,2)$ and content $(1,2,1,1)$ is

 Meanwhile, that of standard Young tableaux of the same shape is

 \end{example}

-The primary combinatorial object of interest in this paper is the {\it Bender--Knuth moves} (or {\it BK moves} for short), which were originally defined on column-strict tableaux by \cite{benderknuth1972} and further studied by several authors, e.g., \cite{SCHUTZENBERGER1972,berenstein-zelevenski,berenstein-kirilov,CGP}.
+The primary combinatorial object of interest in this paper is the {\it Bender--Knuth moves} (or {\it BK moves} for short), which were originally defined on column-strict tableaux by Bender and Knuth \cite{benderknuth1972} and further studied by several authors, e.g., \cite{SCHUTZENBERGER1972,berenstein-zelevenski,berenstein-kirilov,CGP}.
 Fix a partition $\lambda$, and let $T$ be a column-strict tableau of shape $\lambda$ and content $\alpha = (\alpha_1, \ldots, \alpha_n)$.

 \begin{definition} The {\it Bender--Knuth move} $t_i$ for $1 \le i \le n-1$ is an involution (i.e., a permutation of order $2$) of the set of column-strict tableaux of shape $\lambda$ that sends $T$ to the tableau obtained from the following procedure: \begin{enumerate} \item Let $S$ be the skew tableau obtained by taking only the boxes of $T$ with entry equal $i$ and $i+1$; \item Observe that each row of $S$ contains \begin{enumerate} \item $a$ entries equal to $i$ that lie directly above an $i+1$, \item $b$ entries equal to $i$ that are alone in their columns, \item $c$ entries equal to $i+1$ that are alone in their columns, and \item $d$ entries equal to $i+1$ that lie directly below an $i$ \end{enumerate} for some $a,b,c,d \ge 0$; \item Construct a skew tableau $S'$ by swapping $b$ and $c$ in each row of $S$; \item Define $t_i(T)$ to be the tableau obtained by replacing $S$ with $S'$ in $T$. \end{enumerate} \end{definition}